 - Ensure your child arrives on time for school every day and is ready to learn.
 Arriving after registration is recorded as an unauthorised absence.
-Pupils must be in school by 08.45am - Avoid taking holidays during term time. - If your child appears to be only slightly ill, send them in to school.
+Pupils must be in school by 8.30am for registration at 8.40am. - Avoid taking holidays during term time. - If your child appears to be only slightly ill, send them in to school.
 We have staff who will contact you if their condition deteriorates. - Book any medical appointments outside of school hours.
 If this is unavoidable, please book for as late in the afternoon as possible and inform the school of appointments in advance. - Supply a copy of the appointment card or hospital letter if your child has an appointment during school hours.